3C Company's Subsidiary To Face Insolvency Proceedings

-This couple, who booked a flat in the project in 2010, has moved the National Company Law Tribunal (NCLT) against 3C Company, part of the Granite Grate Properties.
-According to their submission, they paid 90 per cent of the unit cost by 2015, and asked for refund from the company earlier this year.
+Last year, a couple, who booked a flat in the project in 2010, had moved the National Company Law Tribunal (NCLT) against 3C Company, part of the Granite Grate Properties.
+According to their submission, they paid 90 per cent of the unit cost by 2015, and asked for a refund from the company earlier this year.
 Since no refund was given, the couple decided to move the NCLT.

-Through a plea filed on July 27, which has been heard by the NCLT one time and which would be taken up by the tribunal for hearing on August 28 next, the buyers are seeking liquidation of all projects.
-The NCLT has already sent a notice to the company asking it to respond.
+Through a plea filed on July 27, the buyers had been seeking liquidation of all projects.
+The NCLT had sent a notice to the company asking it to respond.

-Their move ─ the first such after homebuyers were awarded the status of “financial creditors” in insolvency proceedings through a change in the Insolvency and Bankruptcy Code (Amendment) Ordinance, 2018, on June 6 ─ would affect as many as 10 projects of the company apart from 10,000 homebuyers.
-Other buyers who are more interested in getting possession of their units than refund might oppose the move since it would only further prolong their wait for a home.
+Their move ─ the first such after homebuyers were awarded the status of “financial creditors” in insolvency proceedings through a change in the Insolvency and Bankruptcy Code (Amendment) Ordinance, 2018, on June 6 ─ indirectly affect as many as 10 projects of the company as project completion is far from some sight in projects

 Things of the past